ellipsisComma/weird-waves/README.md

 The levels of the show audio files aren't consistent enough (due to their separate origins) for this to be set automatically, and can't easily be evened out due to the degradation of many of the older audio before it was digitised (baseline noise is too high to compress-and-amplify quieter files without using professional noise reduction plugins).

-### In-depth statistics

-Statistics for the total show count and total duration of each series, not just the Archive as a whole.

-Long-implemented, but I decided this was unnecessary.
-The duration stats also rely on the manually-specified durations that only exist in `archive.js` to support the stream widget.

 ### Increase seek bar resolution

 Setting the seek bar's maximum to equal the audio's duration in seconds (rounded up) would increase the resolution to perfect 1-second intervals for every show of any length, and would simplify any script where the seek bar is updated (instead of having to calculate the time as a percentage, all values would just be the audio's current time).